Amber Kirk-Ford: Personal life

-Amber Kirk-Ford was born and raised in Norfolk, UK.
-She began home-schooling at the age of seven, and was homeschooled at the age of fourteen after being diagnosed with chronic anxiety and panic disorder.
+Amber Kirk-Ford was born and raised in Norfolk, England.
+She was home-schooled from the ages of seven to eleven, and again from the age of fourteen.
 Kirk-Ford originally started blogging to document her day-to-day life.
 She later decided to focus on book reviews, discussions, and author interviews, with the occasional blog post about her personal life.

-She attended InterHigh from 2013-2017 and studied English Literature and Media Studies at A Level.
-She started the #HelpAmber campaign in August 2015 to raise the funds needed to enrol at A Level, and the campaign made global press.
+She attended King's InterHigh from 2013 to 2017 and studied English Literature and Media Studies at A Level.
+She started a campaign in August 2015 to raise the funds needed to enrol at A Level, and the campaign made global press.

 Blog

 Kirk-Ford first created her current blog, originally called "Let's Call it a Journey", in April 2006.
 This was renamed to "The Mile Long Bookshelf" in 2009, and became self-titled in 2018.
 She originally gained a following from writing about her life as a home-schooled child, but later transformed her blog into a book blog after starting at her local secondary school, and then decided to write about "life, books, food and travel."
 The Guardian named her one of the "top 10 best books bloggers" in December 2014.

 In June 2016, Kirk-Ford was involved in Instagram's #MyStoryUK exhibition in London, which showcased 24 women using their social media platforms for good.
 She was later named one of the "most inspiring women on Instagram" by Stylist Magazine and one of the "secret ...
 British stars of Instagram" in an article by BBC Newsbeat.

-An open letter written by Kirk-Ford on behalf of supermarket workers affected by the COVID-19 pandemic went viral in April 2020.

 YouTube

 Kirk-Ford created a YouTube channel, "The Mile Long Bookshelf", to run alongside her blog in July 2013, and was between Tyler Oakley and Joe Sugg in Huffington Post's "25 Vloggers Under 25 Owning the World of YouTube" in December 2014.
 Originally posting short skits, she later added book hauls, discussions and giveaways for her subscribers, and occasionally works with brands and book publishers.

-Her YouTube channel has over 2,000 subscribers and over 100,000 views.
+Her YouTube channel had over 2,000 subscribers and over 100,000 views in May 2015.